-In order to be deductible in the current taxation year, contributions to your Retirement Savings Plan (RRSP) must be made either during the year or up to 60 days after December 31st of the current year.
+In order to be deductible in the current taxation year, contributions to your Registered Retirement Savings Plan (RRSP) must be made either during the year or up to 60 days after December 31st of the current year.
 Contributions made in the first 60 days of the following year can either be deducted in the current year, or in a future year.

 To learn more, please choose from the following: